MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/load-data-dataflows.md

 >[!Important]
 >If you selected a key at the top of the **Column mapping** page, that column must be mapped to a destination column.

-12. After the appropriate source columns have been mapped to a destination column, select **Next**.
+12. After the appropriate source columns are mapped to a destination column, select **Next**.
 The **Comment** field doesn't need to be mapped.

 You can refresh the dataflow manually or schedule a refresh cadence.
 For more information about refresh settings, see [Set the refresh frequency](/power-apps/maker/data-platform/create-and-use-dataflows#set-the-refresh-frequency).